lit/lit-element/README.md

     according to the rules for the `attribute` property option, will be set to the value of the property serialized using the rules from the `type` property option.
-    Note, `type: Boolean` has special handling by default which means that truthy values result in the presense of the attribute, where as falsy values result in the absense of the attribute.
+    Note, `type: Boolean` has special handling by default which means that truthy values result in the presence of the attribute, whereas falsy values result in the absence of the attribute.
     * `hasChanged`: A function that indicates whether a property should be considered changed when it is set and thus result in an update.
 The function should take the `newValue` and `oldValue` and return `true` if an update should be requested.